CREDIT CARDS

 A home equity loan allows you to use your home as collateral to borrow a lump sum of money.
 Because of this collateral, home equity loans usually offer lower interest rates than credit cards.
 Even better, the interest rate is fixed for the life of the loan.

-If you're considering a home equity loan, there are a few things to keep in mind.
-First, even though a home equity loan may enable you to consolidate your credit card debt, it is still a form of debt.
+Even though a home equity loan may enable you to consolidate your credit card debt, it is still a form of debt.
 You will still need to make regular payments, and your loan will still accrue interest.
 You may also be responsible for closing fees on a home equity loan.

-Pros | Cons |
+Pros |

 ---|---|

-Lower interest rates | May require closing fees |
+May require closing fees |

-Fixed interest rate | Your home serves as collateral |
+Your home serves as collateral |

 HELOC

 Another way you can use your home equity to consolidate your credit card debt is through a home equity line of credit, or a HELOC.
 Like a home equity loan, a HELOC uses your home as collateral to borrow money.
-But instead of borrowing a set amount, you are establishing a line of credit.
-Your lender will set a credit limit and you can borrow up to that amount as needed during a set term (usually 10 years).

 The interest rate on a HELOC is usually variable.
 Throughout the time you borrow from it, you will be required to make payments on the interest you accrue.
-Once your borrowing period ends, you will be required to make regular monthly payments on the principle and interest if you have a balance.
+Once your borrowing period ends, you will be required to make regular monthly payments on the principal and interest if you have a balance.

-Pros | Cons |
+Pros |

 ---|---|

-Establishes a new line of credit | Variable interest rate |
+Establishes a new line of credit |

-Can borrow as needed within a period of time | Must maintain interest payments throughout your period of borrowing |
+Can borrow as needed within a period of time |

 Must repay principle and interest once period of borrowing ends |